Personalized search: History

-The filter bubble
+Filter bubble

+Algorithms can inadvertently act as a "filter bubble" by only serving the user information that it thinks they want to see.

 Several concerns have been brought up regarding personalized search.
 It decreases the likelihood of finding new information by biasing search results towards what the user has already found.
 It introduces potential privacy problems in which a user may not be aware that their search results are personalized for them, and wonder why the things that they are interested in have become so relevant.
 Such a problem has been coined as the "filter bubble" by author Eli Pariser.
 He argues that people are letting major websites drive their destiny and make decisions based on the vast amount of data they've collected on individuals.
 This can isolate users in their own worlds or "filter bubbles" where they only see information that they want to, such a consequence of "The Friendly World Syndrome".
 As a result, people are much less informed of problems in the developing world which can further widen the gap between the North (developed countries) and the South (developing countries).

 The methods of personalization, and how useful it is to "promote" certain results which have been showing up regularly in searches by like-minded individuals in the same community.
 The personalization method makes it very easy to understand how the filter bubble is created.
 As certain results are bumped up and viewed more by individuals, other results not favored by them are relegated to obscurity.
 As this happens on a community-wide level, it results in the community, consciously or not, sharing a skewed perspective of events.
 Filter bubbles have become more frequent in search results and are envisaged as disruptions to information flow in online more specifically social media.